New Moon Daughter

 New Moon Daughter is a studio album by American jazz singer Cassandra Wilson that was released by Blue Note in 1995.
 The album reached No. 1 on the Billboard magazine jazz album chart and also won the Grammy Award as the Best Jazz Vocal Performance.

 Background

 In an interview for New York magazine, Wilson explained that the album's name comes from an old Ashanti proverb—"Sickness comes with the waning moon; the new moon cures disease".
 The album contains twelve songs, five of which were written by Wilson.

 Reception

+Critical reception to New Moon Daughter was highly positive, with many critics comparing it favorably to its widely-celebrated predecessor, Blue Light 'til Dawn, and hailing it as one of the year's best.
+Gary Giddins wrote in 2008 for The New Yorker that both albums "uncovered her Mississippi roots, hardly noted in her earlier work, and freed her to revisit more recent pop songs, from the Monkees to U2...She also emerged as a nonpareil blues singer—a natural, reclaiming the Delta tradition of Robert Johnson and Son House.
+Even today, those albums convey the excitement of an artist coming into her own, testing her mettle and rejoicing in its supple strength."

+Howard Reich of The Chicago Tribune wrote that "Blue Light 'til Dawn was so original and haunting that one wondered whether the singer would be able to match it with her next release.
+Somehow, she not only has equalled the classic 1993 recording but has topped it with an even more daring album.
+Like its predecessor, New Moon Daughter explores a broad range of musical influences...yet Wilson bridges all of these idioms, and then some, with the incantatory nature of her phrasing, the deep amber quality of her alto and the lush and exotic instrumentation that has marked her work in recent years."

+Regarding her choice to include more pop material, Peter Margasak of The Chicago Reader argued that "whereas jazzers feebly covered Beatles tunes three decades ago, Wilson transforms these covers to fit her own aesthetic.
+Her take on U2’s Love Is Blindness turned the song into a sumptuous evocation of luminous, primordial sorrow, sculpting a highly original, moving piece of sensual beauty."

 A reviewer for Gramophone was generally positive about the album, praising Wilson's voice and her interpretations of the standards included.
 However, they said that compared to the originals, Wilson's versions may not be as powerful.
 They noted that with this album, Wilson appears to move away "from jazz heartlands or cutting edges and towards the embrace of 'pop cult' status."
 The reviewer particularly enjoyed "Skylark" (calling it "sublime") and "Last Train to Clarksville" ("a delight").